 Grant Wood: American Gothic and Other Fables

-by Joe Stanfield, Senior Specialist, Fine Art
+by Joe Stanfield, Vice President and Senior Specialist, Fine Art

 While the title piece for the show is Wood’s masterpiece (perhaps the most famous image in the history of American Art), the exhibition enlightens viewers on far more than American Gothic.
 It is a comprehensive exhibition spanning Wood’s entire, yet brief, career and details over 100 works in a variety of media including silver, wrought iron, glass, prints, book illustrations, drawings, paintings, and even furniture design.

 American Gothic, which resides permanently at the Art Institute of Chicago, is an icon of 20th-century American art.
 When it debuted in 1930, Wood received a great deal of acclaim such that he became a celebrity artist.
 While his famous image of an Iowa farm couple (modeled by Wood’s sister and his dentist) is part of our cultural fabric, few visitors to the show will likely know details about Wood’s life and early career.

 Wood began as a decorative artist working in the Arts and Crafts style.
 He was a member of the Kalo Arts and Crafts community and co-founder of the Volund Crafts Shop with Kristoffer Haga.
 The exhibition starts with examples of hand-wrought sterling silver Volund holloware and flatware as well as chandeliers and mural studies by Wood.

 The Whitney has arranged Wood’s works chronologically, so after the rooms dedicated to Wood’s decorative material, his early impressionistic paintings follow.
 These were heavily influenced by his multiple trips to Europe and depict still lives of flowers, interior scenes, and landscapes.